Devansh-Gupta-Official/likelihood-e-signing-loan/README.md

 ## Step 4: Model Building
 ### Comparing Models
-Logistic Regression, Support Vector Machines (SVM) with linear and radial basis function (RBF) kernels, and Random Forest models are trained and evaluated.
-The evaluation metrics include accuracy, precision, recall, and F1 score.
+- **Logistic Regression**
+Logistic Regression is used as a baseline model.
+The LogisticRegression class from scikit-learn is employed, with L1 regularization (Lasso) to potentially select important features.
+The model is trained on the training set and evaluated on the test set using metrics such as accuracy, precision, recall, and F1 score.

+- **Support Vector Machines (SVM)**
+**1. SVM with Linear Kernel**
+A Support Vector Machine (SVM) with a linear kernel is implemented using the SVC class from scikit-learn.
+The model is trained and evaluated similarly to the Logistic Regression model, and performance metrics are recorded.

+**2. SVM with Radial Basis Function (RBF) Kernel** Another SVM model is created, this time using an RBF kernel.
+The same training and evaluation process is followed, and the model's performance is compared with the linear SVM.

+- **Random Forest Model**
+A Random Forest classifier is employed for more complex, ensemble-based modeling.
+The RandomForestClassifier class from scikit-learn is used with 100 decision trees and entropy as the criterion.
+The model is trained on the training set and evaluated on the test set, recording performance metrics.

 ### K-Fold Cross Validation
 K-Fold cross-validation is performed to assess the models' performance across multiple folds.

 ## Step 5: Model Improvement
-### Grid Search
+### Grid Search for Random Forest
+- **Round 1: Entropy**
-Grid search is utilized to find optimal hyperparameters for the Random Forest model.
-Two rounds of grid search are conducted, first using entropy as the criterion and then using the Gini index.
+Grid search is conducted to find the optimal hyperparameters for the Random Forest model.
+Various hyperparameters, such as max_depth, max_features, min_samples_split, min_samples_leaf, bootstrap, and criterion (set to entropy), are explored using the GridSearchCV class from scikit-learn.
+The best-performing set of hyperparameters is recorded.

+- **Round 2: Gini**
+A second round of grid search is performed, this time using Gini as the criterion.
+The same hyperparameters are explored, and the optimal set is identified.

 ### Testing New Parameters on Test Set
-The best-performing Random Forest models from both grid search rounds are evaluated on the test set, and the results are compared.
+The best-performing Random Forest models from both rounds of grid search are evaluated on the test set.
+The results are compared to determine the impact of the hyperparameter tuning on the model's performance.

 ## Step 6: Saving and Finalizing Results
 The model evaluation results are saved to a CSV file (model_results.csv).
 The final predictions on the test set, along with user identifiers, are saved to another CSV file (final_results.csv).